erictleung/data-science-resources/README.md

 - [Warning Signs in Experimental Design and Interpretation][warnexp] - Nine common warning signs in experimental design and nine common warning signs in interpretation of experiments by Peter Norvig.
-- [Univariate Distribution Relationships][univardist] - an interactive, flow
+- [Univariate Distribution Relationships][univardist] - An interactive, flow
   chart diagram showing the relationships between variate univariate distributions.
 - [First Internet Gallery of Statistics Jokes][ramseyerjokes]